keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   message: "hello world"
 ```

 Which will yield a busybox pod for 15 seconds and then log the message "hello world" before the pod stops as well as updating the operator's status fields.
-Ultimately the final state of our operator instance will report `0/1` pods running and will look like this (notice the added status attributes):
+Ultimately the final state of our operator instance's resources would report `0/1` pods running and would look like this if we queried the operator instance (notice the added status attributes):

 ```yaml
 # at terminal: kubectl get opsovereasies your-operator-instance -o yaml